Small things have great power.

 However, the image also needs to be big enough to look good when displayed the same size as the video player:

-You can use both the images above as custom YouTube thumbnail size templates.
+You can use both the images above as custom YouTube video thumbnail resolution templates.

-Lastly, your custom YouTube thumbnail size must be under the 2MB limit.
+Lastly, your custom YT thumbnail size must be under the 2MB limit.

 How to Add a Custom YouTube Thumbnail to Your Video

-Let’s run through how to upload your custom YouTube thumbnail.
+Let’s run through how to upload your custom thumbnail image.

 To start, head to YouTube.com and click the camera-plus icon to upload a new video.